-The Working Agreement and Annual Training Plan should be submitted to the Diocesan Director of Ministerial Development at least eight weeks before ordination to the diaconate.
-The DDMD serves as a consultant to the training incumbent and curate and may offer advice in terms of changes or amendments to the Working Agreement and Annual Training Plan.
+The Training Plan, like the Working Agreement, should be submitted to the Diocesan Director of Ministerial Development at least eight weeks before ordination to the diaconate.
+The DDMD serves as a consultant to the training incumbent and curate and may offer advice in terms of changes or amendments to both documents.

 Towards the end of the diaconal year the training incumbent and curate are asked to review the first year of training.
-This should include a review of the Working Agreement and the Annual Training Plan.
+This should include a review of the Working Agreement and the Training Plan.

-The curate will be asked to write a 'Letter of Reflection on the First Year of Ordained Ministry' to the bishop and the training incumbent is asked to write a report for the bishop on 'The Curate's First Year of Ordained Ministry' (with a copy to the Diocesan Director of Ministerial Development).
+The curate will be asked to write a 'Letter of Reflection on the First Year of Ordained Ministry' to the bishop and the training incumbent is asked to write a report for the bishop on 'The Curate's First Year of Ordained Ministry' (both documents copied to the Diocesan Director of Ministerial Development).
 These documents form part of the assessment of the curate's readiness to proceed to ordination to the priesthood.
 The documents should be sent to the bishop approximately eight weeks before ordination to the priesthood.
 For continuing deacons, a similar assessment of ministerial development takes place at the time of the first anniversary of their ordination.

-The new Annual Training Plan and any modifications to the Working Agreement should be sent to the Director of Ministerial Development at least six weeks after ordination to the priesthood; for continuing deacons within six weeks of the anniversary of their ordination.
+The new Training Plan and any modifications to the Working Agreement should be sent to the Director of Ministerial Development at least six weeks after ordination to the priesthood; for continuing deacons within six weeks of the anniversary of their ordination.
+The process of reviewing the Working Agreement and adjusting the Training Plan takes place annually in the period of the curacy.